Karem1986/POLshop_Backend/README.md

 POLshop server has been built with the following stack:🔨🧰

-Sequelize as an ORM, Apollo server, GraphQL
+Sequelize as ORM, Apollo server, GraphQL

 ### Examples of: